byuflowlab/Snopt.jl/README.md

 # Snopt.jl

-Julia interface to SNOPT (must obtain a licensed copy of SNOPT separately).
+Julia interface to SNOPT v7 (must obtain a licensed copy of SNOPT separately).

+This package is a basic wrapper to the Fortran functions.
+Rather than using this package directly, for most use cases we recommend using SNOW.jl, which provides a more convenient and unified interface to multiple optimizers.
+However, this package can be used directly if desired.
+While we prioritize documentation for SNOW.jl, there are detailed docstrings for each function, and multiple examples in the example folder.

+Note that v0.2 is a breaking change compared to v0.1.
+It was rewritten to expose all the inputs/outputs/functionality of snOptA.

 ### To Install